-The ACHH Initiative’s ultimate goal is to gather and combine traditional and Western knowledge to better understand how Aboriginal children’s pain is experienced, expressed, interpreted, assessed and treated.
-What began in one Aboriginal community (Eskasoni First Nation) expanded to three maritime communities and will now be expanding to 6 additional communities across the country in 2017/18.
+The ACHH Initiative’s ultimate goal is to gather and combine traditional and Western knowledge to better understand how Indigenous children’s pain is experienced, expressed, interpreted, assessed and treated.
+What began in one Indigenous community (Eskasoni First Nation) expanded to three maritime communities and will now be expanding to additional communities across the country and internationally in the coming years.